John Paul Jones: Early life and training

 Leaving Scotland, John Paul commanded a London-registered vessel named Betsy, a West Indiaman mounting 22 guns, engaging in commercial speculation in Tobago for about 18 months.
 This came to an end, however, when he killed a mutinous crew member with a sword in a dispute over wages.
-Years later, in a letter to Benjamin Franklin describing the incident, John Paul claimed that the killing was committed in self-defense, but he was not willing to be tried in an Admiral's Court, where the family of his first victim had been influential.
+Years later, in a letter to Benjamin Franklin describing the incident, John Paul claimed that the killing was committed in self-defense, but he was not willing to wait to be tried in an Admiral's Court, which would have taken months to assemble, and where the family of his first victim had been influential.

-He felt compelled to flee to Fredericksburg, Virginia, leaving his fortune behind; he also sought to arrange the affairs of his brother, who had died there without leaving any immediate family.
+He felt compelled to flee.
+There is an 18-month gap in Jones's history, and some biographers explore the possibility that, in order to escape Tobago, he may have become a pirate.
+Rumors of piracy followed him, but they may have been created by his detractors.
+But he eventually reappeared in Fredericksburg, Virginia, leaving his fortune behind; he also sought to arrange the affairs of his brother, who had died there without leaving any immediate family.
+He was granted land in Frederick County, Virginia.
 About this time, John Paul assumed the surname of Jones (in addition to his original surname).
-There is a long-held tradition in the state of North Carolina that John Paul adopted the name "Jones" in honor of Willie Jones of Halifax, North Carolina.
+There is a long-held tradition in North Carolina that John Paul adopted the name "Jones" in honor of Willie Jones of Halifax, North Carolina.
+Jones courted Dorothea Spotswood Dandridge, the future bride of Patrick Henry, and made a valuable friendship with Dr. John K. Read during his time in Virginia.
+In the summer of 1775, Jones met Joseph Hewes and other revolutionary leaders in Philadelphia.

 From that period, America became "the country of his fond election", as he afterwards expressed himself to Baron Joan Derk van der Capellen tot den Pol.
 It was not long afterward that John Paul Jones joined the American navy to fight against Britain.

 Naval career

 American colonies

 Sources struggle with this period of Jones's life, especially the specifics of his family situation, making it difficult to pinpoint historically Jones's motivations for emigrating to America.
 It is not known whether his plans were not developing as expected for the plantation or if he was inspired by a revolutionary spirit.
 It is known that he was elected to the American Philosophical Society in Philadelphia in 1774.

-Jones left for Philadelphia shortly after settling in North America to volunteer his services around 1775 to the newly founded Continental Navy, precursor to the United States Navy.
-During this time, the Navy and Marines were being formally established, and suitable ship's officers and captains were in great demand.
+Jones left for Philadelphia shortly after settling in North America, around 1775, to volunteer his services to the newly founded Continental Navy, precursor to the United States Navy.
+During this time, the Navy and Marines were being formally established, and suitable ship officers and captains were in great demand.
 Jones's potential would likely have gone unrecognized were it not for the endorsement of Richard Henry Lee, who knew of his abilities.
 With help from influential members of the Continental Congress, Jones was appointed as a 1st Lieutenant of the newly converted 24-gun frigate USS Alfred in the Continental Navy on December 7, 1775.